ScottGCode/EmployeeTracker/README.md

 ## Description

 I wanted to create an interface that allows non-developers to easily view and interact with information stored in databases.
 As a business owner it would be helpful to have an easy way to work with the information in your company database.
 I wanted the application to allow a business owner to view and manage the departments, roles, and employees in a company so that they can organize and plan their business easier.
-This content management system (CMS) is a command line application that will manage a company's employee database, using Node.js, Inquirer and MySQL.
-I learned and practiced the use of prepared statements to handle MySQL queries.
+This content management system (CMS) is a command line application that will manage a company's employee database, using Node.js, Inquirer and MySQL2.
+I learned and practiced the use of prepared statements to handle MySQL queries and how to utilize the strength of asynchronous functions.
 The ASCII was made using Cfonts.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation